There are a number of things to consider when choosing a design for your Wedding cake so the following information may be of help.

 Another way to add more interest to a cake design is to add subtle details that are similar to other items you've chosen for your Wedding day.

-This could be anything from lace or texture from a wedding dress, artwork from your wedding invitations and stationery, your colour scheme or even the décor of your reception room.
+This could be anything from lace or texture from a wedding dress, artwork from your wedding invitations and stationery, your initials, colour scheme or even the décor of your reception room.

 ~Rustic designs~